The UK wants to build one of the world's most ambitious bridges

 Tom O'Hare

-The unique geology of this corner of the world is seen to spectacular effect in the Giant's Causeway, a Northern Ireland's UNESCO World Heritage site, and its Scottish counterpart Fingal's Cave.
+The unique geology of this corner of the world is seen to spectacular effect in the Giant's Causeway, a Northern Irish UNESCO World Heritage site, and its Scottish counterpart Fingal's Cave.
 Legend has it that the countries were once linked by a bridge made of these basalt columns created by ancient volcanic lava flow.

-But deep below the surface of this narrow sea you'll also find Beaufort's Dyke, a huge 50-kilometer long natural trench created during the last glacial period.
+But deep below the surface of this narrow sea you'll also find Beaufort's Dyke, a huge 50-kilometer-long natural trench created during the last glacial period.
 Its average depth is around 150 meters, but at its deepest point, it's about twice that -- enough to submerge the Eiffel Tower.

 This dyke lies slap-bang on the most direct route between Scotland and Ireland, and what's more, it's the largest known British military dump.
 There are more than a million tons of unexploded munitions here, as well as chemical weapons and radioactive waste, jettisoned by the UK Ministry of Defence between World War II and the mid-1970s.